onyx-platform/onyx-template/README.md

 ```
 lein new onyx-app my-app-name -- +docker
 ```

-For a containerized onyx example that will stream meetup.com data through a single node kafka cluster, a simple onyx workflow, and write to a MySQL databse.
+`+docker` adds a containerized onyx example that will stream meetup.com data through a single node kafka cluster, a simple onyx workflow, and write to a MySQL databse.

 ```
 lein new onyx-app my-app-name -- +metrics
 ```
 For adding the ability to instrument any step in a workflow with latency and throughput metrics.
+It is highly recommended that this option is applied.

 ## License